Planning a Visit

 Q. You say I should “carefully store” the historic costume, what exactly does that mean?

 A. Choose an area with minimal fluctuations in temperature and humidity, good air circulation and minimum of light – generally this means somewhere in the living area of the house rather than an attic, basement or garage.
 Garments can be stored either hanging or boxed.
 Any garment to be hung must have strong shoulder areas and should be stored on a padded hanger with a fabric cover.
 On the other hand, garments with sheer, lacy, or beaded fabrics, bias-cut sections, heavy skirts or trains should be stored horizontally in a box to avoid excess stress.
 All items coming in contact with the stored artifact should be acid-free – this includes the tissue paper used to stuff the item to prevent creases, cotton muslin to protect the garment from dust and light, and the storage box.
-Do not use plastic either as a garment bag or as wrapping inside the box because they release harmful chemicals and trap moisture, which can cause mold and mildew. visit the American Institute for Conservation (AIC) for more detailed instructions.
+Do not use plastic either as a garment bag or as wrapping inside the box because they release harmful chemicals and trap moisture, which can cause mold and mildew.
+Here are additional on-line resources for more detailed instructions.

 Q: Where can I find archival quality boxes and supplies so I can safely store my vintage garments?